VenoStellar/sycophancy-in-lms/README.md

 *answer conformity* in a way that resembles the approval-driven loop of RLHF.

 This project investigates that overlooked possibility.
-We explore the hypothesis that
->**fine-tuning a model to maximize benchmark performance may unintentionally strengthen sycophantic behavior**, shifting the model toward conformity-based reasoning rather than genuine truth-seeking.
+We explore the hypothesis that `fine-tuning a model to maximize benchmark performance may unintentionally strengthen sycophantic behavior, shifting the model toward conformity-based reasoning rather than genuine truth-seeking.`

 To test this, we fine-tune **Llama-2-7B-Chat** on a suite of general benchmarks and compare the model’s behavior before and after